 Fluidity has become a characteristic of doing business and managing life in every human arena.
-Because of the prevalence of accommodating change initiatives, the ability to adjust course has become a necessity.
+Because of the need to quickly accommodate change initiatives, the capacity to adjust course has become a necessity.
 In this context, leadership cannot be the same.
-Just as the underpinnings of our society, including how we deliver health care, are being radically transformed, so must the leadership necessary to guide people through life.
-The old models of leadership are no longer adequate to meet the demands of the times.
-When the world was slower paced and systems theory, complexity theory, and quantum theory were not as well formed or as influential, the nature and role of leadership were different.
+Just as the underpinnings of our society, including how we deliver health care, are being radically transformed so must the leadership that helps others adapt to essential change.
+The old models of leadership are no longer adequate to meet the demands of these times.
+When the world was slower paced and systems theory, complexity theory, and quantum theory were not as well conceptualized or as influential, the nature and role of leadership were different.
 Even the operational realities of the workplace have changed to the point that work itself requires different skills and a different ethos (Exhibit 1-1).